vocoder12/upload_files/README.md

 http:// localhost:3001/register

-Create users, launch an AJAX request, save the avatar to a directory and enter the user into MongoDB.
+Create users, save the avatar into a directory and then, inserts the user into MongoDB´s collection.

 http://localhost:3001/users